knennigtri/venia-tag-property/README.md

    * Magento Events SDK: https://github.com/adobe/magento-storefront-events-sdk
  * WKND uses a single project to build it's data layer:
    * WCM core components: https://github.com/adobe/aem-core-wcm-components
- * //TODO Extensions were sparenly used to make this implementation as simple as possible.
+ * <!-- TODO --> Extensions were sparenly used to make this implementation as simple as possible.
 Each data element defined specifies which extension was used.
 In total, these extensions were used:
    * Core
    * ECID
    * Adobe Client Data Layer